futuro48/real-estate-game/README.md

 - Score tracking and history saved to `localStorage`

 The app is a work in progress and is intended for experiments with question navigation and simple gamification.
+Tailwind's PostCSS plugin comes from the `tailwindcss` package, so no extra PostCSS plugin is required.